nhselect/cypmh-index/content/rapid-access/lda-communicating.md

   - 257
   - 698
 ---
-Insights into communication and language that can be personalised to the individual needs of autistic children and young people or those with a learning disability and that provides reasonable adjustments to their care.
+Insights into communication and language that can be personalised to the individual needs of autistic children and young people or those with a learning disability that provide reasonable adjustments to their care.

-The list provides and introduction for those without or with limited experience of caring for children and young people who are autistic or have a learning disability.
-We encourage the user to also explore their own area resources in this area and hope the contents of this list can provide helpful additional layers of local understanding.